DBAJamey/awesome-database-tools/_posts/2026-04-23-best-postgresql-gui-tools.md

 | DbGate | Open-source simplicity | AI Database Chat | Basic editor, data tools | Easy | Free / From $12/month |

 Now that you've seen the PostgreSQL GUI tools comparison, let's look closer at the best PostgreSQL GUI clients with AI in 2026, and what makes each one stand out.

+## List of the Best PostgreSQL GUIs with AI in 2026 {#list}

+In this section, we dive deeper.
+We'll break down each PostgreSQL GUI tool, exploring their standout features, AI strengths, ideal use cases, and how they fit into real PostgreSQL workflows.

+### 1. dbForge Studio for PostgreSQL + dbForge AI Assistant